Arquivotheca/PDOS/s370/readme.txt

 This distribution comes with the PDOS operating system installed on a 3390.

+Users of Hercules under Windows need to create a directory such as c:\pdos, unzip this package into there, preferably create an environment variable PDOS pointing to that directory, as well as adding it to the path, and then type in "pdos".

 If you wish to run on real iron, you will need to dump the 3390-1 disk image (pdos00.cckd), restore it to a real 3390, then zap the PDOS.SYS dataset at location 7FC.
 Note